21 AI Workflow Automation Statistics

 9. Process cycle times drop 50-70% with automation

-Speed improvements are equally impressive.
+The speed story is just as striking.
 Workflow automation reduces process cycle times by 50-70% on average.
-A customer onboarding process that previously took five days can complete in one to two days.
-A meeting follow-up that required manual tracking happens automatically within minutes of the meeting ending.
+A customer onboarding process that used to take five days can wrap in one to two.
+A meeting follow-up that once needed manual tracking now happens on its own, within minutes of the meeting ending.

 Streamlining Operations: Workflow Automation Statistics for Business Efficiency